keeperofkey/BrainStation/reports/unit_5/third-party.md

   - **Mitigation:** Classify data by sensitivity.
 Limit access to PII data.
 Implement encryption and data masking.

-# Third-Party Risk Assessment for VISION

-## Data Privacy and Security Risks

-- VISION's training data library contains large amounts of data that may include sensitive information.
-There is a risk of data leakage or misuse if proper access controls and security measures are not in place.

-- VISION utilizes third-party cloud providers like AWS to store data.
-There is a risk of data breach if these providers have vulnerabilities or misconfigurations.

-- VISION should have comprehensive data governance policies and procedures in place to properly handle sensitive data.
-Lack of data governance could lead to compliance violations.

-## Vendor and Supply Chain Risks
+### Vendor and Supply Chain Risks

-- VISION relies on many third-party vendors for services like cleaning, food, accounting etc. Proper due diligence should be conducted to validate these vendors.
+- **Risk:** Reliance on many third-party vendors for services like cleaning, food, accounting etc.

+  - **Mitigation:** Proper due diligence should be conducted to validate these vendors.

-- VISION utilizes an overseas cybersecurity monitoring team.
+- **Risk:** An overseas cybersecurity monitoring team.
 There are risks of data exfiltration and lack of visibility into their activities.

-- VISION should have a vendor risk management program to assess and monitor third-party vendors on an ongoing basis.
+- **Risk:** No vendor risk management program to assess and monitor third-party vendors on an ongoing basis.

-## Business Continuity Risks
+### Business Continuity Risks

-- As a tech company, VISION is highly dependent on its IT infrastructure and cloud providers.
+- **Risk:** VISION is highly dependent on its IT infrastructure and cloud providers.
 Any outages could significantly impact operations.

+- **Risk:** Reliance on any single vendor or system.

-- VISION should have redundancy built into critical systems and a tested business continuity plan.
-Reliance on any single vendor or system is a risk.
+  - **Mitigation:** Redundancy built into critical systems and a tested business continuity plan.

-## Compliance and Legal Risks

-- VISION must comply with data privacy regulations like GDPR if handling EU citizen data.
-Fines for non-compliance can be substantial.

-- VISION's AI systems should be tested for bias to avoid legal issues or reputational damage.

-- VISION should implement a compliance program with policies, training, and auditing to adhere to relevant laws and regulations.

-# Executive Summary: Brief introduction to the scope and purpose of the third-party risk analysis.

-# Third-Party Risk Register: A detailed register of risks associated with any third-party vendors or services

-# Shared Responsibility Model: Explanation of the shared responsibility in the cloud infrastructure models (Saas, IaaS, etc.).

-# Shared Responsibility Model
+## Shared Responsibility Model

 The shared responsibility model defines the division of responsibilities between cloud providers and customers when using cloud services.
 It helps understand security and compliance obligations for both parties.

-## Key Points
+### Key Points

 - In cloud computing, responsibilities for security and compliance are shared between the cloud provider and the customer.
 The division depends on the service model used.